payoh/csharp-client-directkit-xml/README.md

 # c-sharp-client-directkit-xml
+en

-This is an example of consuming [LemonWay API XML WebService](http://documentation.lemonway.fr/api-en) using C#.
+This is an example of consuming [Payoh API XML WebService](https://payoh.me/documentazione/api) using C#.

 Instructions: